guillemsrr/zitro-test/README.md

 There's `_spinDownside: boolean` attribute to determine if the reel spins downwards or upwards, by default it spins downwards.

-To create an accelerated spin effect, I used a `tween` to handle `_speed` and I could use `update(dt: number)` delta time to update the position of the symbols based on the speed by:
+To create an accelerated spin effect, I used a `tween` to handle `_spinSpeed` to use it with `update(dt: number)` delta time to update the position of the symbols based on the speed:

 ```ts
 let deltaY = this._spinningSpeed * dt;
 ```

-Iterating throuh the symbols and updating their position:
+And then iterating through the symbols and updating their position accordingly, per frame, as well as checking if they are out of bounds.

 ```ts
 for (const symbol of this._symbols) {